DallanQ/lotr_journeys_in_middle_earth/QA.md

 [cavalry-combat-plus-fighting-advance-the-first-beo](https://boardgamegeek.com/thread/2768561/cavalry-combat-plus-fighting-advance-the-first-beo)

+> Cavalry Combat- After you test to negate you may discard this skill to scout 2 and move 1 space without provoking attacks.
+> Fighting Advance- Before you travel, you must discard this skill and scout 1.
+Before you attack, you may move 1 space.
-> What happens when you use calvary combat and fighting advance to cause you to move away from the grid before you provoke the enemy or attack?
+> What happens when you use these skills to cause you to move away from the grid before you provoke the enemy or attack?

 You would move away after the negate but then no longer be able to perform the Interact test, forfeiting the Interact and taking a Provoke for nothing.

+> The First Beorning- Change to The Great Bear.
+When this card is discarded, change to Beorn.
+> Maranwe- 1 Success: 3 hits, stun 1 Success: 2 hits 2 Success: 4 hits, smite
+Before attacking with this item, you may discard a prepared skill to scout 2.
+> World's Burden- 1 Success: Scout 2 1 Success: 4 hits 1 Success: 3 hits, stun 2 Success: 3 hits, cleave, smite
+> What happens when Beorn uses these weapons to attack then scout 2 and prepare The First Beorning?

+It happens at the same time as you're inputting hits/modifiers on the enemy.
+Per the simultaneous resolution rule, this means the players may decide if they want to do the Scout before or after inputting the rest of the attack on the enemy.

 > What is the time when you attack with World's Burden and spend a successful to scout 2? (before/ when/after attack)

  It happens at the same time as you're inputting hits/modifiers on the enemy.
 Per the simultaneous resolution rule, this means the players may decide if they want to do the Scout before or after inputting the rest of the attack on the enemy.

-> Is Fighting Advance designed for items with ranged icons?

-No, you can use it to move from a space where you cannot attack an enemy to one where you can and then attack them.
-So if you have a melee weapon and are in a space with no enemies, but there is an enemy in the space next to you, you may use Fighting Advance to move into that enemy’s space and attack them.

->  If I attack with rending claws and discard TFB I become Beorn only after the attack, even thought I loose the card during the attack, which makes me loose the rending claws?

-An attack is a multistep process which is broken down like this in the rules:
-1. Choose item and stat
-2. Choose target
-3. Test and results
-4. Counterattack (if applicable).
-Since the Rending Claws are available for step 1, we choose them for the attack.
-Everything proceeds normally until we get halfway through step 3.
-At this point when we discard The First Beorning, it will happen simultaneously with the rest of the results from the test.
-So Rending Claws leaves your play space at the same moment that it applies however many hits you did with it during the attack.
-You won't be able to use your man-form weapon in the attack since it wasn't selected during step 1.
-During the counterattack, you will be in man-form since you change at the end of step 3.

-> If Beorn use Boasting (one way to make the bear usefull in the end game), how do the timing of the hoary coat (after taking ... prepare one card from discard) interact with the above timing sequence?

-> Is the **"after"** still anywhere you want in "3.
-Test and results" or is it a separate sequencing that somehow interact with the above sequence?

-> What happens if you discard the bear to get +2 hit in relation to the above?

-**“After”** occurs immediately after the trigger in question.
-In the case of Boasting, you would use it and convert all your Fates to success after you draw the cards for the test, but before you confirm the results.
-Immediately after that you suffer the Fear and trigger Hoary Coat to prepare a card from discard.
-If the card you prepare is useful in the attack, you could use it if you want.

 [voluntary-discard-of-first-beorning-beorn-4-5](https://boardgamegeek.com/thread/3327532/voluntary-discard-of-first-beorning-beorn-4-5)

 > Is it possible to voluntarily discard a card that doesn’t have its own discard mechanics?
-For example discard card First Beorning (Beorn 4-5) It’s text claim:
+> For example discard card First Beorning (Beorn 4-5) It’s text claim:
-Change to The Great Bear.
+> Change to The Great Bear.
 When this card is discarded, change to Beorn.
-(When you change, replace your hero card, figure, and equipped items.)
+> (When you change, replace your hero card, figure, and equipped items.)

 You cannot voluntarily discard prepared cards.
 The Great Bear's ability forces you to discard a card when you interact so you could always use that to discard The First Beorning.